-The University of Minnesota College of Continuing and Professional Studies (CCAPS) offers noncredit short courses and certificates for dislocated workers.
+The University of Minnesota College of Continuing and Professional Studies (CCAPS) offers a variety of career skills training for dislocated workers:

 Our programs are designed to provide the professional skills necessary for people to return to the workforce with confidence.
 A professional certificate from the University of Minnesota can impart practical skills that are in demand by top organizations in all industries.

 As a Dislocated Worker Program (DWP) counselor, this is your guide to two third-party enrollment processes for CCAPS programs.

 Fees reflect a discount for registering all courses in a certificate at once.
 Certificates that are eligible for payment with funds provided through the Workforce Innovation and Opportunity Act (WIOA) are indicated.
 WIOA approval is at the discretion of DEED.
 Any program that lacks a WIOA approval has been confirmed as not eligible for WIOA approval by DEED.

 |Certified Product Owner®||$1,195|

 Students can apply for CCAPS Scholarships and Grants to supplement costs not covered by Workforce Centers and Agencies.

 - Client applies for and secures funding from your agency.

 - You collect: